The First Automobile of Gjuro Gavrilović I

 So the man was Italian?

-It had a soft, leather roof that could recline during summer, and close during the rain.
-During the winter, it was like a carriage, with a closed cabin.
-The driver would sit outside like a coachman, in the open air, with only a glass windshield in front of him.
+What was the car like?
+It had a soft leather roof that could be folded down during summer and closed when it rained.
+In winter it resembled a carriage with a closed cabin.
+The driver sat outside like a coachman, in the open air, with only a glass windshield in front of him.
 The vehicle even had carbide lamps.

 How fast could it go?